 The Ladies Rosary Group, dedicated to praying particularly for our priests, meets one to two Tuesday evenings each month for prayer and fellowship.
 The gathering consists of 7:30 p.m. social followed by 8:00 p.m. rosary.
 For more information, please contact Carina DeBakey at [email protected].

 Sacristans arrange the liturgical books, the vestments, and other things necessary for Holy Mass.
 Our sacristans serve weekly on a rotating basis.
 To volunteer, please contact James Barbour at [email protected].

 Pictures courtesy of Steve Shope

 Ushers greet parishioners coming to Mass, collect offerings, pass out weekly bulletins, help with parking for special events, and straighten the church after Mass.
 They also carry out other duties before and during Mass.
 To volunteer, please contact our head usher, Jim Clavin, at [email protected].

-Every month on the First Sunday, our community hosts a delicious potluck luncheon/early dinner after our 1:30 p.m. mass.
-Thanks to the efforts of Sally and Jim Morgan, the social hall is prepared for our amazing buffet each month.
+Every month on the Fourth Sunday, our community hosts a delicious potluck luncheon/early dinner after our 1 p.m.
+Mass.
+Thanks to the efforts of Sally Morgan and her crew of volunteers, the social hall is prepared for our amazing buffet each month.

 This event continues to grow in size and length as there is ample room for both children to play on one side of the gym while the adults socialize for several hours on the other side.